Managing State

-Params are variables that are set within a conversation.
-But, whenever a session is reset or expires, these variables are lost.
+Parameters are variables that were set during a conversation.
+However, whenever a session expires or resets, the variable's data is lost.

 async payload => {